 In addition to performing custom python analysis, your can create new data sets and plot them through a new instance of Ascent.
 We call this technique Inception.

-Relay extracts saves data to the file system.
-Currently, Relay supports saving files in two Blueprint formats: HDF5 and json (default).
+Relay extracts save data to the file system.
+Currently, Relay supports saving data to Blueprint HDF5, YAML, or JSON files.
 By default, Relay saves the published mesh data to the file system, but is a pipeline is specified, then the result of the pipeline is saved.
 Relay extracts can be opened by post-hoc tools such as VisIt.

 conduit::Node pipelines; // pipeline 1 pipelines["pl1/f1/type"] = "contour"; // filter knobs conduit::Node &contour_params = pipelines["pl1/f1/params"]; contour_params["field"] = "radial_vert"; contour_params["iso_values"] = 250.; conduit::Node extracts; extracts["e1/type"] = "relay"; extracts["e1/pipeline"] = "pl1"; extracts["e1/params/path"] = output_file;